 Airtax is more convenient than an accountant

-We could probably leave it at that, but let’s paint you a little picture to show you just how convenient Airtax is:
+Let’s paint you a little picture to show you just how convenient Airtax is:

 Simon* lives a busy lifestyle.
 He gave up his full time day job to concentrate on his own consulting business.
 Simon predicted that his customer base would be higher than it is at this point, so he decided to pick up some extra work, in his spare time, and become a rideshare driver.